 These gluten free shortbread cookies are a classic favorite of mine and are beyond easy (like, 5 ingredients easy) to make.
 Dipping them in chocolate is a total game changer, too!

 This is one of those recipes that I love to make and then wrap up and store in my freezer.
 Because you just never know when that craving is going to strike!
 And with it being a slice and bake recipe, it’s super easy to prep the dough ahead of time and bake later on (speaking of which, if you want to learn how to make slice and bake cookies with designs on them, check out my slice and bake sugar cookie recipe).

-Why I Love These Gluten Free Shortbread Cookies…
+Why You’ll Love These Gluten Free Shortbread Cookies…

 - I basically always have these ingredients on hand, so I can make these on a whim if I need to pull something together quickly.